-- They will NOT be desexed.
+They will NOT be desexed .
 No reputable breeder will sell a baby that has been desexed under 10 weeks of age.
 This is a form of cruelty and it not only places tremendous stress on a tiny baby it will affect their growth and development.
-Pups that have undergone extreme immature desexing do not grow properly, they usually remain smaller and weedy, they do not develop suitable bone and there is increasing evidence to show that the bones are - thinner and more likely to break as an adult.
-A reputable breeder will ask you to keep you dog entire until at least 6 months ideally 12 months - The pup will usually be sold with a health guarantee - An ethical breeder will give you follow- up support for the entire life of the dog- they will be there to always advise you and they will always take the dog back if at any time you are no longer able to keep it.
+Pups that have undergone extreme immature desexing do not grow properly, they usually remain smaller and weedy, they do not develop suitable bone and there is increasing evidence to show that the bones are thinner and more likely to break as an adult.
+A reputable breeder will ask you to keep you dog entire until at least 6 months - ideally 12 months

+- The pup will usually be sold with a health guarantee so that if a health issue arises the breeder will work with you and help. - An ethical breeder will ask lots of questions to make sure you are the right home- they will not just care about the money - An ethical breeder will give you follow- up support for the entire life of the dog- they will be there to always advise you and they will always take the dog back if at any time you are no longer able to keep it.
+With a good breeder they do not forget the dog the minute it has left their hands for a new home